Professional Summary

 In yet another irony, I landed at HIP once again, this time as the Assistant Director of Contract Administration which essentially required management over the disbursement of funds to HIP’s risk groups and staff model practices.
 It was a complex function and was contained within a very difficult management atmosphere as the union/management relationship was clearly strident.
 That led to inefficiencies and time delays; ultimately, I was unhappy to not blaze a trail and to not have leadership to mentor me.

 After answering an ad in the New York Times classified section, I secured an interview for the North Shore Health System.
 To my great surprise, I landed the job on that first interview.
-I’ve often said that my eventual boss, Brian Currie, and I had professional love at first sight; we knew we’d be a good team together.
 After having worked for so many companies in my short career and with all of them on the payor side, I set it in my mind that I’d make this position and opportunity work for me for at least five years.
-Indeed, under the senior leadership of Howard Gold, we were a very strong and independent department with enormous successes negotiating managed care contracts on behalf of 10 tertiary and community hospitals, 17ish ancillary entities, and two staff physician practices.
+Indeed, under the senior leadership of Howard Gold and Brian Currie, we were a very strong and independent department with enormous successes negotiating managed care contracts on behalf of 10 tertiary and community hospitals, 17ish ancillary entities, and two staff physician practices.
 I was specifically tasked with managing some of our largest deals including Empire Blue Cross Blue Shield; the last re-negotiation I worked on was worth over $200m.
+The company has since rebranded to Northwell Health and now encompasses 17 or more hospitals in the downstate region as well as a variety of other health care properties.

-Naturally, I wouldn’t have resigned without having another job lined up.
-That next job was as the Director of Managed care for the Kessler Institute for Rehabilitation.
-I was surprised with the ease at which I fulfilled a position that was newly created.
-Previously, someone from Kessler’s parent company, Select Medical Corporation, had done their managed care contracting in addition to doing so for all of Select Medical’s other interests which included long term acute care hospitals across 26 states.
+I accepted a position as the Director of Managed care for the Kessler Institute for Rehabilitation.
+Though owned and somewhat supported by Select Medical Corporation, they had virtually no managed care strategy or organization.
 With Kessler’s needs requiring a full-time approach to managing it’s payor relationships, I was brought on board.
-The successes were instantaneous; within six months, I had negotiated new commercial deals that assigned trend factors, unbundled hospital/physician financial components, and parsed out categories of care into separate line items.
+The successes were instantaneous; within six months, I had negotiated a dozen new commercial deals , unbundled hospital/physician financial arrangements, and refined a set of care categories into separate revenue generators.
 Within a year, I had demonstrated a 12% rate of commercial revenue growth.
 That northward trend continued throughout my years there.

 After about 18 months, I was asked to take on a concurrent function as the Corporate Director of Managed Care for Select Medical’s interests in Pennsylvania, Delaware, and New Jersey.
-While it was initially suggested that this would only require about 20% of my time, it wound up being closer to 90%.
-Eventually, I managed to equalize things between Kessler and Select Medical to 50/50 though I harbored a fair amount of discontent that this additional function was not commensurate with any adjustment in my compensation.
-Moreover, it was clearly represented to me that aside from the remote possibility of taking on a more universal position overseeing corporate managed care functions for Select Medical, which would require a move to central Pennsylvania, an option that I was not fond of given my recent purchase of a condominium in Harlem, there was little career growth potential.
+While it was initially suggested that this would only require about 20% of my time, it was more like 90% and it was suggested that this would be a role that the organization would see me in for the future.
+It would be, however, situated in central Pennsylvania, and an option that I was not fond of given my recent purchase of a condominium in Harlem.

-In July of 2008, I took on a new direction with VMS, Inc., another MSO based out of Rye, New York and run by my aforementioned college roommate Brian Marmor (not to be confused with my former boss, Brian Currie).
-VMS essentially manages several functions across a network of ambulatory surgical centers in Brooklyn and Queens.
+In July of 2008, I separated from Kessler and Select Medical and took on consulting activities on behalf of a management consulting company representing ASCs and anesthesia practices in the local market.
 This was designed to be an interim assignment that allowed me the necessary time to focus on finding a new direction while still generating income.
 Over the summer of 2008, I was considered a final candidate for several senior management positions across providers and payors alike but ultimately chose to accept a position at Health Net.